 If you run a tech company there’s no point recording a webinar about baking.
-Likewise, if you run a bakery there’s no point streaming tutorials on tech topics.
 Focus only on topics that are customer-centric and aligned with your company goals.

 Accountability is important.
-The last thing you want is your customers to tune in and feel like you're presenting a group project that no one took seriously (we're sure you remember those from school).
+The last thing you want is your customers to tune in and feel like you're presenting a group project that no one took seriously (you can leave those to your school-time years).
 Their time is valuable, so plan with that in mind.

 When you’ve settled on a topic you can start to discuss other details.
 One of the most important is how many touch points you’ll have with attendees after they register.

 We’ll get to marketing automation next, but it’s a good idea to involve everyone in planning the promotional campaign too, especially the presenter.

 Whether you’re looking for an online form builder, product management tools, or webinar recording software, having the right tools is key.
 After you decide on the topic for your video, it’s time to turn your focus to finding software.